simonesilvestroni/m2m-website/_posts/2020-08-04-project-management.md

   - 'music production'
   - 'sound project'
   - 'workflow'
-description: 'I wrote an ebook about how to streamline project management as a music professional.
+summary: 'I wrote an ebook about how to streamline project management as a music professional.
 Available for free, no strings attached.'
 featimage: true
 featimage-name: 'efficient-productivity-ebook.png'
 featimage-alt: Efficient productivity for music professionals (ebook cover)